technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

     > ![A screenshot of a computer AI-generated content may be
     > incorrect.](./media/image90.png)

+    >**Note:** If the SharePoint connection is not visible, it means that it is already connected.

 14. Navigate to **Test your agent** section and test the topic providing the reset password trigger phrase and enter all the input details and verify the email trigger and input details logged successfully into the IT Support Request list

     - **Agent testing initiated with Reset password trigger**